MikeWolf4/MWReactPort/README.md

 - Used **lazy loading** for large Three.js components to improve startup time.
 - Wrapped expensive logic in `useMemo` and static assets in `React.memo`.
 - Monitored draw calls and triangle counts using **r3f-perf** for real-time GPU metrics.
-- Ensured consistent 150–175 FPS average on desktop at ~1M triangles.

 ---